Dragonfly eating an insect while perched on grass. Photograph taken by the author. Copyright Now I Wonder.

 Musca domestica (โ€œHouse flyโ€)

-Overview of differences at the Order level.
+Overview of differences at the order level of classification.

-Dragonflies and flies have different body shapes
+Dragonflies and flies have different body shapes, which make them very easy to distinguish from each other.

 A dragonflyโ€™s body is very long and thin, with a large thorax (where the legs and wings attach) and a narrow, extended abdomen.
 A fly’s body is much shorter and stockier overall.